 In 1930s New York, a single man ruled the entire city with extortion, racketeering, and a healthy dose of murder.
 Nobody could take him down—until a black girl from Atlanta decided to try her hand at it.
 It was the match of the century: the lawyer, Eunice Hunton Carter vs. the mobster, Lucky Luciano.
 Only one of them would walk out of that courtroom unscathed.

 (Become a Patreon supporter for rewards and bonus content!)

 “Guilty” by Richard A. Whiting, Harry Akst, and Gus Kahn, sung by Anna Telfer.

-“Lynx - Picture (The Polish Ambassador Remix),” by The Polish Ambassador, licensed under a Attribution-Noncommercial-Share Alike 3.0 United States License and used with permission.
+“Moonlight Ride Ft.
+Bluey Moon,” by Isaac Chambers, licensed under a Attribution-Noncommercial-Share Alike 3.0 United States License and used with permission.